 Julie P. Martin is the program director for Engineering Education in the Engineering Education and Centers Division (Engineering Directorate) at the National Science Foundation.
 She manages the Research in the Formation of Engineers (RFE), the Research Initiation in the Formation of Engineers (RIEF), the engineering education CAREER, and the Revolutionizing Engineering and Computer Science Departments (RED) programs.
 Julie also serves on inter-and intra-agency working groups on topics related to STEM education.
 Julie is on loan to NSF from Clemson University’s Department of Engineering Education, where she is an associate professor.

 Free ticketed event

-Over the past 5 years, the presenters have encouraged and supported the use Scrum in our industry-sponsored senior design capstone.
+Over the past five years, the presenters have encouraged and supported the use of Scrum in our industry-sponsored senior design capstone.
 Students are also increasingly exposed to a few key elements of Scrum several times in earlier courses.
 We will present the key elements of Scrum and our own modification for use in an undergraduate engineering curriculum.
 This will provide background for participants to engage in a facilitated discussion of how to incorporate elements of Scrum into their own capstones or other project-based courses.